-Dr. Fouse, one of our directors who also serves as our chief executive officer, will not receive any additional compensation for her service as a director from and after February 1, 2019.
-Dr. Schenkein, one of our directors who also served as our president and chief executive officer until February 1, 2019, did not receive any additional compensation for his service as a director during 2018; Dr. Schenkein transitioned to the role of executive chairman of our board of directors effective February 1, 2019, and will not receive any additional compensation for his service as a director in that role.
+Dr. Fouse, one of our directors who also serves as our chief executive officer, did not receive any additional compensation for her service as a director from and after February 1, 2019, when she assumed the role of chief executive officer.
+Dr. Schenkein, one of our directors who also served as our president and chief executive officer until February 1, 2019, and as the executive chairman of our board of directors from February 1, 2019 until February 1, 2020, did not receive any additional compensation for his service as a director in that role.
+In connection with his appointment as executive chairman, we entered into an amended and restated employee offer letter agreement with Dr. Schenkein, effective February 1, 2019, providing for the modified terms and conditions of his employment as described below under "Executive Compensation-Employment, Severance and Change in Control Arrangements-Employment Offer Letters".
+Effective February 1, 2020, Dr. Schenkein transitioned from executive chairman to chairman and will be compensated pursuant to the non-employee director compensation policy described above.